ltmorro/ltmorro.github.io/_projects/2017-12-30-predicting-income.markdown

 \end{array}
 $$

-The accuracy of the model when tested against the validation set was 85.20975%.
+The accuracy of the model when tested against the validation set was 85.21%.
+On the other hand, the specificity (true negative rate) of the model was lacking at 57.31%.

 ### Conclusion